 “Early in design, [CRH] was utilized not only for budgets, but for constructability reviews and product recommendations,” Archibald said.
 “We were able to get the right technical experts at the design table early and at the appropriate times.”

-For Traverse Mountain, CRH businesses supplied several products and services during different stages of development.
+For Traverse Mountain, CRH companies supplied several products and services during different stages of development.
 These included:

-- Oldcastle Precast, A CRH Company: reinforced concrete pipe, catch basins, and manholes
+- Oldcastle Infrastructure: reinforced concrete pipe, catch basins, and manholes

-- Oldcastle Architectural (AMCOR, A CRH Company): architectural block (CMU) and retaining walls (Keystone)
+- Oldcastle APG (AMCOR): architectural block (CMU) and retaining walls (Keystone)

 - Finishes: Acoustical Ceilings and Fabric Wrapped Acoustical Panels

-Additionally, Doug helped with coordination between the general contractor, Big-D Construction, and Reynolds Excavation.
+Additionally, Doug helped with coordination between the general contractor, Big-D Construction, and Reynolds Excavation, A CRH Company.
 He was able to guide numerous players in the same direction regarding cost and schedule.